Danish courses 1 x a week

-Speak provides online and blended Danish language courses for students who want the freedom to organise their own Danish language courses.
+Danish courses 1 x a week is also called blended or online courses.
+Blended and online Danish language courses are for students who want the freedom to organise their own Danish language courses.

 In order to participate in an online/blended course, you must have access to the Internet and to a PC/Mac.
 In addition, you must want to learn Dansh via our digital learning platform mit.speakspeak.dk.

 Our online and blended Danish language courses are for all foreign residents above the age of 18 who have a civil registration number and are entitled to Danish language lessons.

 What is an online or blended Danish language course?

 We provide online and blended Danish language courses for people who require a very flexible yet intensive course.
 If you would like to learn Danish quickly and effectively, but you are unable to attend regular lessons on account of changing hours of work or travelling, you have the option of choosing one of our online or blended Danish courses.

 - Blended classes, which is a combination of attending a weekly classroom session and completing online assignments by yourself.

 - Saturday classes, which is a combination of classroom teaching every Saturday and self-study online.

 As a general rule, an online or blended Danish language course has the same scope and length as a 2 x a week Danish course.
 Saturday classes are less concentrated and are developed specially for you who have very busy weekdays but time off on weekends.

 We offer online and blended teaching on Danish Language 3.
 The courses are divided into modules, and at the end of every module, you may sit a module examination.